 22 Aug Mazunte: A Beach Lover’s Dream

 Mazunte has been my favorite beach location in Oaxaca for over 10 years now!
-It seems crazy to say that out loud. when I first visited, it was still relatively unpopular, consisting mainly of locals and a small band of international bohemian beach-loving misfits.
+It seems crazy to say that out loud.
+When I first visited, it was still relatively unpopular, consisting mainly of locals and a small band of international bohemian beach-loving misfits.
 Now, it’s become more mainstream – not like Puerto Escondido mainstream, mind you.
 There are no condos or anything of the sort.
-It’s still kept its small town charm – the variety and amount of health food eateries has grown, there are more beachy bungalows, many still eco-friendly , and more visitors, but overall its still quiet and relaxed.
-Camping is still permitted in many areas of the beach and in people’s personal garden spaces.
-The magic of Mazunte is the harmonious melding of rainforest and beach, a perfect pairing of two exsquisite elements, all held together by an eco-friendly community that cares for their village.
+It’s still kept its small town charm – only the variety and amount of health food eateries has grown, there are more beachy bungalows, many still eco-friendly , and more visitors, but overall its still quiet and relaxed.
+Camping is still permitted in some areas, like people’s personal garden spaces.
+The magic of Mazunte is the harmonious melding of rain forest and beach, a perfect pairing of two exquisite elements, all held together by an eco-friendly community that cares for their village.

-The main beach is dotted with various local restarants and small bars.
+The main beach is dotted with various local restaurants and small bars.
 The small bay at the western end of the beach, likely where you will first arrive, is called Playa Familiar (the family beach).
 Above you, to the west, you will see a large outcropping called Punta Cometa (Comet Point), also known as the Sacred Hill.
 Interestingly, this is Mexico’s most prominent mountain in the South Pacific.
-An invigorating hike up the mountain (the starting point being about halfway down the road that leads from the main street to the beach), will lead you to some divergent trails for exploring.
-Expect spectacular views of sunrises and sunsets, jungly plants, fresh seabreezes, and further out, intense sun.
-This is a great place for bird watching; it’s even privy to migrating whales in the winter months without disrupting their transitition.
-The biodiversity of the region is impressive and the ecologically minded community makes efforts to support that.
+An invigorating hike up the mountain will lead you to some divergent trails for exploring (the starting point being about halfway down the road that leads from the main street to the beach).
+Expect spectacular views of sunrises and sunsets, jungle plants, fresh sea breezes, and further out, intense sun.
+This is a great place for bird watching, and even whale watching in the winter months, without disrupting the whales.
+The biodiversity of the region is impressive and the ecologically-minded community makes efforts to support that.